 Japan is an amazing country.
-The culture, traditions, cuisine, safety, and beauty make it truly unique and captivating destination.
+The culture, traditions, cuisine, safety, and beauty make it a truly unique and captivating destination.
 An absolute must-see in our humble opinion.
 Planning a first trip to Japan however is not a trivial task.
 It takes a good amount of time and plenty of research.
 This article is mainly a summary of tips, how to’s based on our experience being in Japan for two weeks with our four-year-old son.

 - Japan is a very safe country and has one of the highest in the world literacy rates.
 Gun laws are extremely strict and the country hardly ever sees more than 10 gun deaths per year.
-We roamed the streets of the big and small cities with our kid without being concerned at all for our safety.
+We roamed the streets of the big and small cities with our son without being concerned at all for our safety.
 Policemen are exceptionally well trained in various martial arts and are very well respected.
 Overall Japan would be one of the last counties for you to be worried about your safety.
 Just use common sense and you would have nothing to worry about.

 - Many Japanese people wear face masks.
 This is mainly for health reasons and allergies.
 Also since the majority of them travel via the train/metro it helps them to feel more safe health-wise.